mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 To do so, we define a message called Access Report TLV, which format is defined in {{messages-format}}, that can be sent by the client to the concentrator.
 It identifies the type of access network reported and its associated status.
+This message is sent over the QUIC connection in a separate unidirectional stream.

 # Messages format